Digital Marketing Tips & Advice For 2021

 Marketing analytics are typically considered to be for SEO, social media, or PPC, but most people don’t think about email analytics!

-Email is a huge part of most peoples’ workday, and it includes a ton of communication with vendors, clients, and sales prospects, which all affect your digital marketing and sales strategies.
+Email is a huge part of most peoples’ workday, and it includes a ton of communication with vendors, clients, and sales prospects, which all affect your marketing and sales strategies.

 In particular, your average email response time has an enormous impact on sales close rates.
 As much as 35-50% of sales go to the first-responding vendor, and only 7% of companies respond to new leads within 5 minutes.
 So being fast and responsive via email can enormously impact your sales and revenue!